-Rachel Zelon is a founding member of HRI and has been working in the field of humanitarian assistance and development for 30 years.
-She started her career as a Peace Corps volunteer in the jungles of Ecuador and then went on to receive a Masters Degree in Social Work at the Hunter College School of Social Work in New York City.
-Ms. Zelon worked for The Hebrew Immigrant Aid Society (HIAS, Inc.) for 15 years in the field of refugee assistance, protection, and resettlement.
-During her tenure there she served as Vice President for U.S. and International Operations.
-She later served as Vice President of International Programs for Feed The Children, based in Oklahoma City.
-Rachel is particularly known for her work in Iraq in 2003 when she lead the evacuation of many of the remaining members of the world’s oldest Jewish community from Baghdad to Israel.
+Ms. Zelon is a graduate of Wesleyan University in Middletown, CT and started her career as a Peace Corps volunteer in the jungles of Ecuador.
+She then went on to receive a Masters Degree in Social Work at the Hunter College School of Social Work in New York City.
+Ms. Zelon worked for The Hebrew Immigrant Aid Society (HIAS, Inc.) for 15 years in the field of refugee assistance, protection and resettlement.
+During her tenure at HIAS, Ms. Zelon was Vice President responsible for all domestic and international programs.
+Ms. Zelon is perhaps best known for her work in Iraq in 2003 when she led the evacuation of many of the remaining members of the world’s oldest Jewish community from Baghdad to Israel.
 Her work was featured on CNN’s Newsnight with Aaron Brown in October 2004.
 She later went on to serve as Vice President of International Programs for another relief and development organization before she founded Hunger Relief International in OKC.